U.S. budget deficit widens to $149.2 billion in July

 The current fiscal year-to-date deficit stood at $465.5 billion at the end of last month.

-Receipts last month totalled $225.5 billion, a 5 percent increase from July 2014, while outlays stood at $374.7 billion, up 21 percent from the same period last year.
+Receipts last month totaled $225.5 billion, a 5 percent increase from July 2014, while outlays stood at $374.7 billion, up 21 percent from the same period last year.

 (Reporting by Howard Schneider; Editing by Paul Simao)